-In fiscal year 2020, the RESA early adopted Governmental Accounting Standards Board (GASB) Statement No. 84, Fiduciary Activities.
+In fiscal year 2021, the RESA adopted Governmental Accounting Standards Board (GASB) Statement No. 84, Fiduciary Activities.
 This statement establishes criteria for identifying fiduciary activities of all state and local governments.
 The focus of the criteria generally is on (1) whether a government is controlling the assets of the fiduciary activity and (2) the beneficiaries with whom a fiduciary relationship exists.
 Separate criteria are included to identify fiduciary component units and postemployment benefit arrangements that are fiduciary activities.
 An activity meeting the criteria should be reported in a fiduciary fund.
-The adoption of this statement did not have an impact on the RESA's financial statement.
+Governments with activities meeting the criteria should present a statement of fiduciary net position and a statement of changes in fiduciary net position.
+The cumulative effect of GASB Statement No. 84 is described in the restatement note.